Frequently Asked Questions about the

 Evolution of B Corp Standards 2020-23

-What is this review, and what is its purpose?
+What is this evolution, and what is its purpose?

-The purpose of this process is to explore, and not assume, a particular outcome from the outset, particularly during the initial call for input in December 2020 and February 2021.
+These standards are planned to launch using a phased approach that will extend to different groups of B Corps throughout 2024 .
 Our goal is, each step of the way, to ensure that we are meaningfully listening to stakeholders and incorporating their views, while simultaneously thinking about what is the best and most impactful path forward for the movement and our collective goal of achieving an inclusive, equitable, and regenerative economy.

-What are the current performance requirements for B Corp Certification?
+What is the current model of the standards for B Corp Certification?